Governors of Missouri, Kansas sign deal to end economic ‘border war’

 But the deal signed Tuesday aims to reverse that history.

 The governors said incentives would end immediately for any deal that doesn’t create new jobs.
-It applies to four counties in Missouri and three counties in Kansas
+It applies to four counties in Missouri and three counties in Kansas.

 However, the two states plan to continue competing to host startup companies and those looking to relocate from outside the area.

-“But we will now use strategies that are sensible, cost-effective and productive for people in both states, Kelly said.
+“But we will now use strategies that are sensible, cost-effective and productive for people in both states," Kelly said.
 “That’s how healthy rivalries should work.”

 CLICK HERE TO GET THE FOX NEWS APP